stevencch99/stevencch99.github.io/about.md

 crawlertitle: "About Steven Chang and this blog"
 description: "About Steven Chang and this blog"
 permalink: /about/
+summary: >
-summary: "\"Life's like a movie, write your own ending.\" <br />
+ &quot;Life's like a movie, write your own ending.&quot;&#xa;
--  Jim Henson"
+  -  Jim Henson
 active: about
 ---
 # 張誠華 Steven Chang